-New or Widening Existing Openings
+4.8 New or Widening Existing Openings

-Proposals to increase the glazing area by removing stone or timber mullions or, to alter existing window openings or install new window openings on principal elevations will not usually be considered acceptable as this can create an unbalanced composition.
+Proposals to increase the glazing area by removing stone or timber mullions will not be granted permission/ consent.
+Proposals to alter existing window openings or install new window openings on principal elevations will not usually be considered acceptable as this can create an unbalanced composition.